JiHwanYou/JiHwanYou/README.md

 ### Hi there 👋

-I'm an engineer with interest in applied and R&D ML/DL.
+I'm an engineer with interest in applied AI and deveolping ML/DL applications.
 Currently working on generating deep learning models.

 📫 How to reach me: pinguvenom@gmail.com